"It's been 3 years...." (9-1-39)

 In this connection, Mr. Chamberlain said the 16 points published in Berlin yesterday as having been transmitted to Great Britain, were unknown to him until he heard them in a radio broadcast.

-When the Nazi armies began their attack on Poland, he said, Great Britain was still waiting for Germany to advise her of the terms on which Hitler wanted to conduct negotiations.
+When the Nazi armies began their attack on Poland, he said, Great Britain still was waiting for Germany to advise her of the terms on which Hitler wanted to conduct negotiations.

 But now, Mr. Chamberlain went on, Great Britain has made “crystal clear” to Hitler she will oppose force with force.
-He indicated the British Ambassador in Berlin had again advised the German government of this position.
+He indicated the British ambassador in Berlin had again advised the German government of this position.

 Before Mr. Chamberlain made his statement to Parliament, Poland had invoked the clause of her treaties with Britain and France, calling for their aid in case Poland is the victim of aggression.